d3vilh/stable-diffusion-howto/README.md

 * **LoRA** models (Logistic Regression with Adversarial examples) have `.safetensors` file extension (modified TensorFlow checkpoin) and needs to be placed into the `models/Lora` directory.
 All the LoRA models are based on main Stable Diffusion model, in most cases you will need to download the main model as well.

 ## LoRA Models configuration
-Lets have example for configuring LoRA model in the WebUI based on [realismEngine_v10 model](https://civitai.com/models/17277/realism-engine):
+Lets have example for configuring LoRA model in the WebUI based on ~~[realismEngine_v10 model](https://civitai.com/models/17277/realism-engine)~~ [DreamShaper](https://civitai.com/models/4384/dreamshaper):
+ >**Note Junly 2023:** RealismEngine model has been removed from all the open sources by unknown to me reasons.
+You can use any other models from civitai and the result will be pretty similar.
+Try [DreamShaper](https://civitai.com/models/4384/dreamshaper) or [AbsoluteReality](https://civitai.com/models/81458/absolutereality) or [A-Zovoya RPG](https://civitai.com/models/8124).
 1. First you need to download the model and configuration file (press down arrow on the `Download` button):
 <p align="center">
 <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.1-CvitAI-RealismEngine-v2.1.png" alt="CvitAI Realism Engine page" width="800" border="1" />